BerndFranzen/SWGOH-Guildstats/README.md

   lowest gear.
 This can be either.
 If the team has more than 5 members, the first character is regarded as lead-character, except if specified differently (see below) and the overall level will be the lower value if the lead's gear and the 4 strongest other characters in the list.
+- T-GP - Overall Galactic Power of the team identified as for T-Lvl
 - T-Spd - The average speed of the team identified as for T-Lvl
 - Characters - The gear-level of each character, either "G"ear or "Relic".
   If the character has all Zetas applied, this is shown by a prepending "z".
 For non-lead characters, lead-zetas are ignored.